RIKEN-SysSoft/PiP/README.md

 space where the parent process runs.
 The parent process and sub-processes share the same address space, however, each process has its own variable set.
 So, each process runs independently from the other process.
-If some or all processes agree, then data own by a process can be accessed by the other processes.
-Those processes share the same address space, just like pthreads, and each process has its own variables like a process.
-The parent process is called PiP process and a sub-process are called a PiP task.
+If some or all processes agree, then data owned by a process can be accessed by the other processes.
+Those processes share the same address space, just like pthreads, but each process has its own variables like the process execution model.
+Hereinafter, the parent process is called PiP process and a sub-process are called a PiP task.

 ## PiP Versions